Gabriela Mora-Fallas

 "Welcome to my website!
 My passion for music has allowed me the honor of working on incredible projects as a conductor.
 Each concert is a unique opportunity to honor the composers' legacy and bring their music to audiences - no matter their age - around the world in an inspiring and transformative way.

 Music has the incredible power to reach the heart directly.
 As a conductor and educator I am dedicated to creating experiences that allows to share that magic with others, encouraging and empowering meaningful changes not only in the heart and spirit but in the mind of those who listen.
+I am deeply committed to helping students grow through rigorous ensemble work, thoughtful listening, and meaningful artistic experiences.

 "Musical training is a more potent instrument than any other, because rhythm and harmony find their way into the inward places of the soul."
 Plato.

-She participated in different music festivals and workshops in America and Europe, including the National Orchestral Institute, the American Academy of Conducting, the Pierre Monteux School for Conductors, and the Hot Springs Music Festival in the USA.
-She also participated in The Festival de Inverno de Campos de Jordao in Brazil, the International Conducting Workshop in Bulgaria, the Orchestra Sinfonica d’ Este Conducting Masterclass in Italy, and Seminars in Costa Rica.
-She completed her master’s degree studies in Orchestral Conducting at the Boston Conservatory in the USA.
+Her training includes music festivals and workshops across the Americas and Europe, including the National Orchestral Institute, the American Academy of Conducting at Aspen, the Pierre Monteux School for Conductors, and the Hot Springs Music Festival in the United States.
+She also participated in the Festival de Inverno de Campos do Jordão in Brazil, the International Conducting Workshop in Bulgaria, the Orchestra Sinfonica d’Este Conducting Masterclass in Italy, and seminars in Costa Rica.
+She completed her Master of Music degree in Orchestral Conducting at the Boston Conservatory in the United States and earned her Doctor of Musical Arts in Orchestral Conducting from the University of Texas at Austin.

 National Symphony of Costa Rica